-Our 2017 Summer theme is “Build a Better World.”
+Our 2018 Summer theme is “Libraries Rock.”
 For our full calendar of events, visit our calendar here.

 Teen programming is offered primarily through Phoenix Youth Center, which is located in Palm Lutheran Church (during the school year).
 The youth center is operated by the Library on behalf of Palmyra — a Caring Community (PACC) and is a nonsectarian organization that is open to all kids and teens from 3rd through 9th grade.
 This program offers kids a chance to unwind after school while also getting help completing their homework.
 For more information, visit the Phoenix Youth Center pages on our website.

 Teen Summer Reading programs are offered as a cooperative effort between the Library and Phoenix Youth Center.
 Teens can sign up for the program at either location, and all programming is offered in the library.